boopathi/use-tasker/README.md

 - **taskLike**: `Task | TaskList` - a `Task` returned by the `task` function or another seq or concurrent `TaskList` returned by `seq` or `concurrent` functions
 - _returns_ `TaskList`

+## Related

+This project is inspired by [Listr](https://github.com/SamVerschueren/listr), which is a terminal task list.

 ### License

 MIT